MDupdup/MovieTime/readme.md

 # MovieTime - An Ionic App

-MovieTime is Ionic app developt for a school project in Ingesup B3 - Ynov Nantes This app has been made by **DUPONT Malo** & **CAUMES Kirian**
+MovieTime is Ionic app developed for a school project in Ingesup B3 - Ynov Nantes This app has been made by **DUPONT Malo** & **CAUMES Kirian**

 ## Getting Started